OSHA Training FAQs

 The agency avoids getting too specific on how mandatory training is fulfilled.
 They say employers need to train workers to do their job safely, no more and no less.
 That doesn't mean you can fudge or rubber-stamp their training—workers need functional knowledge to obey OSHA standards on a day-to-day basis.
 That way your site is always ready for an unexpected inspection and workers are ready to answer inspectors' questions.

-OSHA does get a little more prescriptive with its Outreach training courses (which you might know as OSHA 10 or 30 DOL Cards).
+OSHA does get a little more prescriptive with its Outreach training courses (which you might know as OSHA 10 or OSHA 30 DOL Cards).
 These programs are considered voluntary by OSHA, but they're mandatory in some locations or industries.
 They're intended as "hazard awareness" overviews and don't replace or waive any training requirements.
 However, they do contain required safety topics, so they provide a base on which to build required training.

 Why Is OSHA Training Important?